Everything You Need to Know About the Gross Profit Formula & Its Calculation

 What Is Gross Profit?

-Gross profit is the money you have left after subtracting the direct costs of delivering your product or service from your total revenue.
+Gross profit is the money you have left after subtracting the direct costs of producing or delivering your product or service from your total revenue.

-If your gross profit is strong, your business has a solid foundation.
-If it’s weak, you’re leaking money right at the source.
+If your gross profit is strong, your business has a solid foundation to build on.
+If it's weak, you're bleeding money right at the source, and no amount of marketing or cost-cutting elsewhere will save you long-term.

 The Gross Profit Formula